tjmcmanus/LibertyLabs/development/0_SimpleDevelopment/LibertyFirstDevelopmentLab.md

         ![](./media/image16.png)

-    1. Select **appSecurity-2.0** from the list in the Add Feature window and click OK.
+    1. Select **appSecurity-2.0** from the list in the Add Feature window and click **OK**.
 Note that that no users can access the application until authorization bindings have been configured.

         ![](./media/image17.png)